 There will be more news and more details will be released.

-We are expecting that more psychologists will be referring their clients to learn TM and that the Maharishi Invincibility Institute will receive even more attention in South Africa.
+psychologists will be referring their clients to learn TM and that the Maharishi Invincibility Institute will receive even more attention in South Africa.
 Over time there will be publicity about the research and more students will be drawn to Consciousness Based Education.

 According to Health24.com PTSD is common in South Africa, owing to high rates of violent crimes, including physical and sexual assault, hijacking and domestic violence.
 Rates of PTSD of around 20% have been documented in studies in youth and in patients attending clinics.
 One prominent South African psychiatrist estimates as much as 25 % of the SA population may be suffering from PTSD!